 - Blue Lotus Oil: Enhances meditation by stimulating the pineal gland (also known as the third eye).

 - Melissa Oil: This is used for facilitating a lightness of being and relaxation and soothing the nervous system.
 It’s also antioxidant-rich and anti-inflammatory, making it a great choice from those dealing with chronic illnesses.

-- Clary Sage: Clears and balances energy, alleviates depression and anxiety symptomsand is also wonderful for scalp issues!
-As it balances hormonal issues, this can be great for someone with menopausal symptoms or menstrual irregularity.
+- Clary Sage: Clears and balances energy, alleviates depression and anxiety symptoms.
+It's also wonderful for scalp problems as it balances hormonal issues, this can be great for someone with menopausal symptoms or menstrual irregularity.

 - Lavender: This oil is made for the crown!
 Not only does it evoke a sense of peace and tranquility, but use it with steam and breathe deeply; it’s great for the respiratory tract as well.
 It’s also a dream for the hair from scalp to ends.
 Its antiseptic properties may be great for treating mild scalp irritations.

 - Palo santo: A sacred tool used to loosen, clear and disperse negative energy from the spiritual, physical, mental and emotional bodies.